National Suicide Prevention Lifeline: 1-800-273-TALK or Text “HOME” to 741741

 - The AACAP offers information on “Stress Management and Teens.”
 This link gives information on different factors contributing to stress in teens.
 It also offers ways to cope with stress for teens.

 - The AAP delivers information on the emotional wellness of children.
 The link consists of educational topics that can affect children’s behavior and ways to educate parents.
-This site is also translated to Spanish.
+This site is also translated into Spanish.

 - The ADAA discusses child and teen depression.
 ADAA educates individuals on misconceptions and stigma relating to childhood and teen depression along with signs, symptoms, and treatment.